 - The CPU checks whether a project AUTOLOAD.WLD exists.
-If so, an overall reset is executed and the project is automatically loaded. - The CPU checks whether a command file with the name VIPA_CMD.MMC exists.
-If so the command file is loaded and the commands are executed. - After PowerON and CPU STOP the CPU checks if there is a .pkg file (firmware file).
-If so, this is shown by the CPU by blinking LEDs and the firmware may be installed by an update request. ♦ Chap.
-5.14 'Firmware update' page 65
+If so, an overall reset is executed and the project is automatically loaded. - The CPU checks whether a command file with the name VIPA\CMD.MMC exists.
+If so the command file is loaded and the commands are executed. - After PowerON and CPU STOP the CPU checks if there is a \.pkg file (firmware file).
+If so, this is shown by the CPU by blinking LEDs and the firmware may be installed by an update request. ♦ Chapter 5.14 'Firmware update' on page 61